alexhu98/Portfolio/docs/Posts/20200614-first-impressions-of-typescript.md

 ```

 3. Generic type is really hard to read!
-There is an example on strongly type the GraphQL resolvers and queries using
+There is an example on strongly-typed GraphQL resolvers and queries using
 [GraphQL code generator](https://graphql-code-generator.com/).
 ```
 npx create-next-app --example with-typescript-graphql
 ```
-The code generator create a TypeScript file with 130 lines for the following GraphQL.
-I couldn't imagnine myself handwriting similar code full of generic types inside.
+The code generator creates a TypeScript file with 130 lines for the following GraphQL.
+I couldn't imagnine myself handwriting similar code full of nested generic types like that.
 ```
 type Mutation {
   createStory(description: String!, title: String!): Story!